LewisArdern/eslint-plugin-angularjs-security-rules/README.md

 These rules are to supplement the security issues documented in my talks at [OWASP London](https://www.slideshare.net/LewisArdern/owasp-london-so-you-thought-you-were-safe-using-angularjs-think-again) and [FluentConf](https://www.slideshare.net/LewisArdern/so-you-thought-you-were-safe-using-angularjs-think-again) around AngularJS Security.

+# Usage

+These rules can be used by downloading the [Config](https://github.com/LewisArdern/eslint-config-angular-security) which includes the installation settings.

+## Rules

 The current ruleset supports only Angular 1.x issues, and can be noisy, but they are a work in progress.

 Current rules are: